gristlabs/grist-help/help/install/oidc.md

 ## Example: Gitlab

 See [how to create an OAuth2 application in Gitlab in this documentation](https://docs.gitlab.com/ee/integration/oauth_provider.html).
-The redirection URI should be `https://<grist-domain>/oauth2/callback` (or `http://localhost:8484/oauth2/callback` if tested locally, change `8484` to the port you listen on).
+While creating the application, set the redirection URI to `https://<grist-domain>/oauth2/callback` (or `http://localhost:8484/oauth2/callback` if tested locally, change `8484` to the port you listen on) and select the scopes you will specify in `GRIST_OIDC_IDP_SCOPES`.

 Once the application is set up and start grist with these settings: